JaneliaSciComp/neuronbridge-services/README.md

 First, follow the instructions at [JaneliaSciComp/burst-compute](https://github.com/JaneliaSciComp/burst-compute) to deploy the framework.

-### Deploy NeuronBridge compute alignment stack
+### Deploy Alignment Service

-NeuronBridge compute alignment requires an AMI instance preconfigured with ECS and with all required volumes mounted as expected by the alignment batch job.
+The NeuronBridge alignment service requires an AMI instance preconfigured with ECS and with all required volumes mounted as expected by the alignment batch job.

 To create the AMI use these steps:
 * start an [Amazon ECS-optimized Amazon Linux AMI](https://aws.amazon.com/marketplace/search/results?x=0&y=0&searchTerms=Amazon+ECS-Optimized+Amazon+Linux+AMI&page=1&ref_=nav_search_box).